RobertElder/CS452/io/kernel2/readme.rst

 File: ``task_descriptor.c``

-The TD, a ``struct``, holds important information such as the task id, state, and return values.
+The TD was modified so it contains message pointer such as the address of TID for ``Receive``

 Kernel State